lopezacuba/core-plugins-vnw/README.md

 1. Download and rename .VNW to .ZIP then unZip file in its own folder.
 2. Open folder and Zip up or Compress each folder using the same name as the folder.
-3. For example: folder "ajax_search" will be Compressed as "ajax_search.zip".
+3. For example: file "ajax_search.vnw" will be renamed to "ajax_search.zip".
 4. Next, Install the ZIP file thru Jomres Third Party plugin installer.
 5. Then move the folder "ajax_search" from remote_plugins to core-plugins.
 6. Do this for ALL these plugins.